cbanciu/vhosts/README.md

 ###Bugs/To Do

 * It kinda works with Plesk
-* It doesnt read next line in case of \ delimiter
 * It doesn't strip out quotes in names
-* Proper table alignment based on columns lenght
 * Check if Apache is running